techsoft3d/KinematicsToolkit/README.md

 component2.setCenter(new Communicator.Point3(18.07,28.59,-11));
 component2.setAxis(new Communicator.Point3(-1,0,0));

-/* Specify a fixed axis for second component*/ component2.getBehavior().setFixedAxis(new Communicator.Point3(0,0,-1));
+/* Specify a fixed axis for second component.
+Most properties of a component have to be set on its behavior object*/ component2.getBehavior().setFixedAxis(new Communicator.Point3(0,0,-1));

 /* Specify a target axis for the above specified fixed axis*/